 Deriving information needed from the accounting records

-On an average there used to be around 30 transactions every day.
-Thus, recording a days transactions resulted in a page getting filled up every day.
-This was carried on for around 200 days.
+On an average there used to be 20/30 transactions a day.
+He used to start recording on a new page each day.
+Thus, recording a days transactions resulted in a page getting filled up.
+This was carried on regularly.

 The data collected by Mr. Kallu Singh

-The two sums were set off and the remainder gave an idea of whether Mrs. Vimla owes them some money or they owe her some amount.
+The two sums were set off and the remainder gave an idea of the amount owed and by Mrs. Vimla to them or by them to Mrs. Vimla.

 - Writing off one from/against the other

-This we say is the need for business or accounting information relating to Mrs. Vimla
+This, we say, is the need for business information or accounting information.
+Information relating to Mrs. Vimla in this case.

 The Basic purpose of Accounting

-Before we go to learn what these are and how these are maintained, we state the basic purpose of accounting.
+Before we go to learn what the format is and how it is maintained, we state the basic purpose of accounting.

 The Basic Purpose of AccountingThe basic purpose of Accounting is derivation of information.